gsass1/yourfavouriteponybot/README.md

 ## Remarks

-Mentioned Tweet-IDs will be written to mentioned.txt and the log file is log.txt
+Mentioned Tweet-IDs will be written to mentioned.db and the log file is log.txt

+## mentioned.txt migration of 19th Dec., 2014

+We moved saving data in mentioned.txt to a SQL database.
+Please use migrate_mentioned.py to migrate your .txt file.

 ## Help wanted with